akashkulgod-web/canine_eeg/README.md

+#

-# wip repo for all code related to the analysis of canine eeg data.
+wip repo for all code related to the analysis of canine eeg data.

-for info about the motivation for the project, visit dognosis.tech
+for info about the motivation for the project, visit [Dognosis.tech](https://dognosis.tech)